 Another thing you need to consider when choosing between jack stands and car ramps is your budget.
 Car ramps are usually more affordable as compared to jacks and jack stands.

 Everything has to have a disadvantage, right?
 Car ramps are no exception.
-When positioned on a slippery surface (one that does not offer enough traction) or on ground with a lot of debris, the ramps can slide when you are driving onto them.
+When positioned on a slippery surface (whether on slick concrete or an oil stained driveway) or on ground with a lot of debris, the ramps can slide when you are driving onto them.
 Also, trying to use the most common type of car ramps (made of high strength polymer) on gravel or pebbles can prove to be disastrous.

 Ramps are made to be used on hard, smooth surfaces so the weight of the vehicle is distributed on the bottom of the ramp.
 If used on uneven ground, the ramp can actually fail.
 Not something you want happening when you’re under your vehicle.